facebookresearch/EgocentricUserAdaptation/README.md

 - Pre-trained Ego4D models (Kinetics + ego4d pretraining):
   - /home/matthiasdelange/data/ego4d/ego4d_pretrained_models/pretrained_models/long_term_anticipation

 ### How to define our own splits?
-If we want to keep the Ego4d setup, we can define a per-user split by splitting the dataset as in, with the videos in each json ordered chronologically.
+If we want to keep the Ego4d setup, we can define a per-user split by splitting the dataset as in, with the videos in each json ordered chronologically (not necessarily in the json, can be done ad-hoc).
+Ideally we have some summary statistics generated for our split.

     Custom-split-dataset
       - train